 Top 10 Gold Coast Beaches

 If you are in search of some sunshine and a chance to mingle with people from diverse cultures, ethnicity and vegetation, then the Gold Coast is just the place for you.
 The Gold Coast has an average of 287 days of glorious sunshine.
 If no other information comes in, this alone is enough to make you neglect your life, pack up and just go live there.
 What’s more, there are several Gold Coast beaches to regularly visit to soak up all the sun your life needs.
 But we want you to be sure that you will be visiting the best of them.
-So here is a list of Top 10 Gold Coast Beaches.
+So here is a list of Top 10 Gold Coast Beaches to try out your favorite mens board shorts.
 You’re welcome.

 1. Surfers Paradise, the most famous of Gold Coast Beaches